FoodTBD/menudb/README.md

 #### `wikipedia_url` Column

-Prefer links to English Wikipedia.
+* Prefer English Wikipedia.
 However, if there's a relevant article in another language Wikipedia, use it and it will be presented to the user via Google Translate.
+* Use the most specific Wikipedia link e.g. https://en.wikipedia.org/wiki/Nian_gao#Jiangnan_and_Shanghainese_cuisine.

 #### `image_url` Column